Creating your personal website using Quarto

 .nojekyll

 is a hidden file which won’t visibly appear in your directory.
-You should see it show up as a file to track with git under the Git tab in RStudio.
-You can also view hidden files in Finder (Mac) using the keyboard shortcut Command
+You should see it show up as a file to track with git (either under the Git tab in RStudio, or when you run git status

 + Shift